Earth Sciences (ESCI)

 Credits: 4

 Geospatial technologies provide insight into spatial and temporal aspects of environmental and earth systems.
 Students will master basic skills of a geographical information system.
 Weekly laboratory exercises will build upon a foundation of conceptual knowledge and data processing skills.
 Focus on applied research questions and projects will be addressed.
 The course will use the open source program QGIS.
 Additional work will develop programing skills using the python language.
 Programming background is not required but beneficial.
-Prereq: Undergraduate Science Course.
+Course in earth sciences or natural resources required.

 Grade Mode: Letter Grading